 PERFORM Centre (Prevention, Evaluation, Rehabilitation and FORMation/training)

-Located on the south side of Sherbrooke Street at the Loyola campus, the PERFORM Centre makes a striking impression as it inclines towards de Maisonneuve Street.
+Located on the south side of Sherbrooke Street at the Loyola campus, the PERFORM Centre building, which houses the School of Health and its laboratories, makes a striking impression as it inclines towards de Maisonneuve Street.
 The main floor’s east side has aesthetic lines and windows that curve to create the image of an eye overlooking the centre’s landscaped entrance.
-The eye is emblematic of PERFORM’s clinical observations towards establishing better nutrition, improved rehabilitation methods, and healthier lifestyle choices for everyone.

 The north-facing side is constructed entirely of windows to maximize natural light and connect the building’s interior with the outdoor landscape.
 The interior/exterior ambiance reflects the need for people to maintain a healthy balance with indoor and outdoor activities.
 Hallways are painted in warm yellow and orange tones for a sunny, welcoming effect.